 The right touch can open doors.

-- Press the lock button.
+- Press down the brake pedal.

 1Some heavy purses, bags, etc. may block the signal from your car to your key fob, preventing keyless access from working.